Kong/cloud-migration-journey/docs/explore/phase2.md

 cat /home/kuma/dataplane-ingress.yaml
 ```

-Will output something similar to the output below:
+The output will look something like below:

 ```yaml
 type: ZoneIngress